-The SAT is a standardised, multiple-choice entrance exam used by most American colleges and universities to make admissions decisions.
+The SAT is a standardised, multiple-choice entrance exam used by most American colleges and universities to make admission decisions.
 The SAT measures high school students’ readiness for college, and provides a common data point to compare all applicants.
 Until recently, it had been exclusively a pencil-and-paper exam.

 However, in a major milestone for digital assessment, the College Board has announced that the SAT suite of assessments will be delivered digitally.
 The College Board develops and administers standardised tests as part of the American college admissions process.